Bucchigiri Tokyo: Writing and composition

-The 4th track Gambler is about Hanabie's early days as an independent band in the Tokyo underground scene when they performed at venues like Shinjuku Antiknock.
-The band members in an Ototoy Japan interview, explained that, as struggling musician in a rock band they felt like "gamblers' as they faced an uncertain future.
+The 4th track "Gambler" is about Hanabie's early days as an independent band in the Tokyo underground scene when they performed at venues like Shinjuku Antiknock.
+The band, in an Ototoy Japan interview, explained that as struggling musicians they felt like "gamblers" as they faced an uncertain future.
 After graduating from high school the band members were unsure about continuing as a band.
-While talking about the song to Kerrang!
-Magazine about the song, Yukina stated " Doing a band is like a gamble, especially right out of high school or college… We had many, many paths we could choose, like having a job, or continuing with the band, and we bet everything on this band."
-In a separate interview to Billboard Japan Matsuri said that they want to make the music of the song closer to the band's early sound.
+While talking about the song in Kerrang!, Yukina stated " Doing a band is like a gamble, especially right out of high school or college… We had many, many paths we could choose, like having a job, or continuing with the band, and we bet everything on this band."
+In a separate interview with Billboard Japan, Matsuri said that they wanted to make the song sound closer to the band's early sound.

-The 5th track Ito Okashi My Type is about people who get obsessed with modern trends like online personality tests.
-The 6th track Bonus Guilty Time is the first song by the band to feature Chika on vocals.
-Matsuri wanted to do a song similar to I Am the Most Powerful Invader Girl in the Universe from Reborn Superstar! but due to Chika's hesitation to sing she asked her to rap instead.
+The fifth track "Ito Okashi My Type" is about people who get obsessed with modern trends like online personality tests.
+The sixth track "Bonus Guilty Time" is the first song by the band to feature Chika on vocals.
+The song is intended to sound like "I Am the Most Powerful Invader Girl in the Universe" from the band's previous album, but due to Chika's hesitation to sing she asked her to rap instead.
 While recording, Chika pointed out that her vocals were a bit rhythmically off and asked if they should re-record it, but Matsuri decided to keep it as she felt these imperfections gave the song a unique personality.

 Critical reception

 Bucchigiri Tokyo received positive critical reviews upon release.
-According to JRock News "Overall, Bucchigiri Tokyo marks a noticeable yet subtle step toward maturity in HANABIE.’s sound.
+According to JRock News, "Overall, Bucchigiri Tokyo marks a noticeable yet subtle step toward maturity in HANABIE.’s sound.
 While the shift isn’t drastic, this evolution gives the music a greater sense of cohesion while still delivering the playful, high-energy vibe that has made HANABIE. so beloved.".
-Amped Magazine remarked "Bucchigiri Tokyo, marks an exciting evolution, delivering relentless heaviness, soaring clean vocals, and dynamic synths that push their sound to bold new heights.".
+Amped remarked, "Bucchigiri Tokyo marks an exciting evolution, delivering relentless heaviness, soaring clean vocals, and dynamic synths that push their sound to bold new heights."